-Step Trader input API calls involved Declaration Header / Movement Trader creates a new Declaration Header.
-The declaration header contains information about a movement (i.e., a truck crossing the frontier) Declaration header (create, update) Declaration headers can be created.
+Step Trader input API calls involved Declaration Header / Movement Trader creates a new declaration header. the declaration header contains information about a movement (for example, a truck crossing the frontier).
+Declaration header (create, update) Declaration headers can be created.
 TSS gives back a reference that starts with 'ENS'.
 Not all information needs to be provided at once, the declaration header can be updated, which requires the reference.
 Consignment Trader creates one or more consignments.
-A consignment Declaration header → Consignment (create, update)
+A consignment describes the importer, exporter, consignor and consignee.
+They require a reference to an existing declaration header when created, to relate them to the physical Declaration header → Consignment (create, update) Consignments can be created, requiring the declaration header reference ('ENS') to be submitted.
+TSS will give back a reference that starts with 'DEC'.